Unmd0/X_menu/README.md

 # X_menu
-Show All records of Menu with sub menu using Query builder
+Show All records of Menu with sub menu using just one Query builder
 # Config
 Add **xmenu.php.blade** file into the '**Views**' folder of your laravel. include **xmenu** on your blade view